-- 8.3 The following matters of national importance shall be recognised and provide for are relevant to the consideration of Swan and LDL submissions: - (b) the protection of outstanding natural features and landscapes from inappropriate subdivision, use, and development: - 8.4 The requested LDRZ is located adjacent to the ONF of the Shotover River.
-Mr. Espie is of the opinion that the requested LDRZ has capacity to absorb change without adversely affecting the ONF of the Shotover River.
-The requested LDRZ is therefore not an inappropriate use or development in relation to 6(b).
+- 8.3 The following matters of national importance shall be recognised and provide for are relevant to the consideration of Kerr Ritchie submission: - (b) the protection of outstanding natural features and landscapes from inappropriate subdivision, use, and development: - 8.4 The requested LDRZ is located adjacent to the ONF of Peninsula Hill.
+In the context of surrounding submissions and the adjoining proposed LDRZ the requested LDRZ has capacity to absorb change without adversely affecting the ONF of Peninsula Hill.
+The requested LDRZ is significantly lower on the slopes than the adjoining proposed LDRZ and will consolidate development at this eastern end of Kelvin Heights.
+Therefore, it is not, in my opinion, an inappropriate use or development in relation to 6(b).